ff14wed/deucalion/README.md

 library is fairly limited in scope and it is intended to be used in conjunction with other packet handling applications.

+## Compatibility

+Deucalion only supports 64-bit versions of FFXIV using DX11.

+Version 1.0.0 is compatible with Dawntrail (FFXIV 7.0+).
+Older FFXIV client versions should continue to use version 0.9.x.

 ## Features

   - This library can be used as a sniffer on the FFXIV packet protocol layer